Emerging Adult

 Accept responsibility for your actions in the case.

-Participate in a community-facilitator led Restorative Circle.
+Participate in community-facilitator led Restorative Circles.

-Agree to complete a personalized intervention plan.
+Agree to complete a personalized accountability plan.

 Regularly connect with a case manager.

-Reconnect periodically with the community-facilitators during program's six month enrollment period.
+Reconnect periodically with the community facilitators during program's six month enrollment period.

 EAP Eligibility

-18-24 years old
+18-25 years old

 Engaged in an approved type of crime.